Last Updated on May 17, 2022 by Thalia

 Oh, and I wasn’t travelling solo this time.

-I had met my partner John during the 4 months I was home after South East Asia and before flying to South America.
+I had met my partner John during the 4 months I was home after South East Asia.

 He came out to meet me for a month while I was in Peru and we spent Christmas climbing Machu Picchu together.